pagopa/io-react-native-cieid/README.md

 ### Native Module Methods

-`isCieIdAvailable` - Check if the CieID app is installed on the device.
+:arrow_forward: `isCieIdAvailable` - Check if the CieID app is installed on the device.

 #### Android: